 On October 23, 2019, the Company closed the first tranche of a private placement fully subscribed by Sandstorm Gold Ltd. ("Sandstorm"), raising gross proceeds of \$1,250 through the issuance of 7,812,500 common shares of Orea, at a price of \$0.16 per share and granting to Sandstorm a 0.5% net smelter returns royalty from Orea's ownership interest on gold production from Maripa, if and when Orea earns its interest in the project, and increasing up to 1% depending on Orea's interest in the project.

-A summary of the Company's exploration and evaluation asset for the nine months ended June 30, 2021 and year ended September 30, 2020 is set out below:
+A summary of the Company's exploration and evaluation asset for years ended September 30, 2021 and 2020 is set out below: